Conformal Boundary Conditions and Higher Curvature Gravity: Euclidean Conformal Thermodynamics

 Non-perturbatively in $\tigma$, however, there is a subtlety.~In particular, for the analytically continued version of eq.~\eqref{eq:algebraic_numerics} under $\ell\rightarrow-i\ell$ and $\tilde{\alpha}\to-\tilde{\alpha}$, one can find real positive solutions for $w$ only when $\mathcal{P}\ell_{\mt{dS}}\in [-p_\text{crit}(\tilde{\alpha}),+\infty)$.~Here, the lower bound is negative, \ie $p_\text{crit}(\tilde{\alpha})>0$, and depends on the value of the coupling $\tilde{\alpha}$.~The dependence is such that $p_\text{crit}(\tilde{\alpha})$ increases when $\tilde{\alpha}$ decreases.~In the $\tilde{\alpha}\to 0$ limit we recover the Einstein behavior, and $\P\ell_{\mt{dS}}$ is valued over the entire real line.~In EGB, this can be interpreted as saying that there do not exist cosmic patches consistent with the ECBC in the high-temperature regime, for values of $\mathcal{P}\ell_{\mt{dS}}<p_\text{crit}(\tilde{\alpha})$.

 We plot eq.~\eqref{eq:Ndof_dS} in figure~\ref{fig:fN_dof(K)_EGB_dS}.
-We observe that as in Einstein gravity, $\mathcal{N}_{\text{dof}}(\mathcal{P}\ell_\mt{dS})$ is a monotonically decreasing function of $\P \ell_\mt{dS}$.~As opposed to the AdS case, the perturbative expansion doesn't break down, and it is a good approximation to the non-perturbative result for small $\tigma$, for all allowed values of $\P\ell_{\mt{dS}}$.
+We observe that as in Einstein gravity, $\mathcal{N}_{\text{dof}}(\mathcal{P}\ell_\mt{dS})$ is a monotonically decreasing function of $\P \ell_\mt{dS}$.~As opposed to the AdS case, the perturbative expansion does not break down, and it is a good approximation to the non-perturbative result for small $\tigma$, for all allowed values of $\P\ell_{\mt{dS}}$.